janwerkhoven/nabu.io/README.md

-# tandarts-bakker.nl
+# nabu.io

 #### What
 The [website](http://nabu.io/) of Jan Werkhoven, a web developer / UI designer from Belgium, currently living in Melbourne, Australia.
-Built in 2013.
+Website built in 2013.

+Get in touch via [LinkedIn](https://au.linkedin.com/pub/jan-werkhoven/10/64/b30), [GitHub](https://github.com/janwerkhoven) or jan@nabu.io.

 #### Built with
 * HTML5